ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- LIB: Added Guarded Memory Pools to RT and NIL.
 - NIL: Updated the NIL test suite by generating the code using the new system.
 - RT:  Removed I/O Queues and Streams interface, now those exists (much improved) inside the HAL.